tavindotson/semaphore/README.md

 # semaphore

+## Warning

+This repo is not optimized for anyone to use; I hardcoded some SSH public keys and user names.
+I will update it in the future to be usable by more people.

+`./playbooks_localhost` folder should for for anyone.

+## Requirments

+- Debian or Ubuntu based Linux
+- Ansible

 ## If you want to setup or get info from remote hosts

 1. Clone this repo and enter into it